gesshin/dotfiles/README.md

 ## Welcome to my dotfiles!
-These are the config files for my MacOS workspace and rice.
+These are the config files for my MacOS workspace.

 ## Applications/Packages
 - **Package Manager:** homebrew